remigerme/typst-polytechnique/README.md

 # Typst Report Template - Monash University Edition

-A Typst package for Monash University student reports, adapted from the Polytechnique template with Monash's official brand colors.
+A professional Typst package for Monash University student reports, featuring Monash's official brand colors and modern design elements.

-For a short introduction to Typst features and detailed information about the package, check the [guide](https://github.com/remigerme/typst-polytechnique/blob/main/guide.pdf) (available from the repo only).
+For a short introduction to Typst features and detailed information about the package, check the [guide](guide.pdf) (available in the repository).

 ## Monash Color Scheme